mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2020/2020-02-20-Updating-Git-Project-Structure.md

 ../ansible-control-machine.orig/.git/packed-refs -> ./.git/packed-refs
 ```

-Once the copy is complete we can do another `git status` to see how things look
+Once the copy is complete, we can do another `git status` to see how things look now:
-now:

 ```bash
 git status